 Are there significant PreK-12 linkages?
 Why does the program have these linkages?
 What are the direct benefits of these linkages?

-The department maintains productive relationships with local and regional schools through:
+The school maintains productive relationships with local and regional schools through:

 - majors who student teach in local classrooms;